 The term private health insurance generally means insurance that is not paid for through government programs such as Medicare, Medicaid (called BadgerCare Plus in Wisconsin) or VA Health Coverage, for example.
 This means that the insurance you get through your employer as part of a group health plan is private health insurance.

 Individual health insurance is one kind of private health insurance.
-The Affordable Care Act (ACA) directs people who aren’t covered by government insurance to buy health insurance or pay a tax penalty.
+The Affordable Care Act (ACA) directs people who aren’t covered by government insurance to buy health insurance.
 The ACA provides assistance for people that can’t afford health insurance.

-It is important that you make sure any private health insurance that you buy meets the requirements of the Affordable Care Act.
-All Unity plans available to new members meet the ACA requirements – Get a Quote Today!
+All Quartz plans available to new members meet the ACA requirements – Get a Quote Today!